This documentation is a work in progress, we expect a full release to be ready by the end of 2023.

 This documentation wiki contains hardware, software, and development information for a fully functional prototype of our open hardware pipetting robot and its software, which we call the Pipettin Bot.

-This project aims to make Pipettin Bot feasible and accessible to anyone who has to access to its documentation, which is free and open source.
-The docs are intended to be exhaustive, as we believe that insufficient documentation makes independent reproduction really hard.
-The idea is that, by making our Pipettin Bot, you will be able to save time and resources, and become familiar with the whole project in small steps.
+This documentation aims to facilitate the process of using, building, and extending Pipettin Bot, and is also open source.
+The docs are intended to be exhaustive, because we believe that insufficient documentation makes independent reproduction really hard.
+By making and using Pipettin Bot, you will be able to save time and resources, becoming familiar with the whole project in small steps.

 Check out the short summary below to learn more about it. 🤖